ErikFos/build_workshop/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Next Step
-Move on with the next step to [deploy the app created with SAP Build Apps to SAP BTP](/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md).
+Move on with the next step to [Deploy the app created with SAP Build Apps to SAP BTP](/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md).